 Note: We do not have a copy of its financial statements for the years 2016 and 2017.
 These files were not uploaded yet in SEC i-View database.
 However, anyone can request a copy of these reports via SEC Express System.

 AIM Global sells food supplements, beverages, and beauty products.
-According to their official website, the company has partnered with Nature’s Way, Weider and DSM to produce their inventories.
+According to its official website, the company has partnered with Nature’s Way, Weider, and DSM to produce their inventories.

 Below are AIM Global products classified into four main categories and their corresponding prices in Philippine Peso.
 The product descriptions are taken from their official web page and Usapang Aim YouTube Channel.

-Warning: The products descriptions are not medical advice.
-We only quoted how AIM Global describes its products because these will be part of our analysis on the succeeding sections.
+Warning: The product descriptions are not medical advice.
+We only quoted how AIM Global describes its products because these will be part of our analysis of the succeeding sections.

 We also include the prices and some of the ingredients since we will compare these to similar products available in the market.

-The suggested retail price of this AIM Global product is Php1,320 while distributors price is Php990.
+The suggested retail price of this AIM Global product is Php1,320 while the distributors’ price is Php990.
 This supplement is the company’s flagship product.